adlantz/QiskitSG/README.md

 The bond configurations are stored as a list of 0s and 1s.
 1 corresponds to ferromagnetic (same preferred) bonds, 0 corresponds to anti-ferromagnetic bonds (different prefferred).
 The farthest right digit is the bond between spins 0 and 1.

-For a basic overview of the spin glass see the section below.
+For a basic overview of the spin glass problem see the section below.

 ## The Spin Glass Problem